 So the point is that both “believer” and “non-believer” are religious in the broad sense of that word because they each have their own way of seeing the world, a way of believing what is good and what is not.
 The fact that neither of these two can prove that their opinion is the most accurate description of our universe, or even the wisest opinion; that fact makes them both believers and religious — again, in the broad sense of those words.
 The common meaning of “non-believer” is that the person does not believe in deity, and that meaning is a good one.
 But unless we look a bit deeper, we miss that fact that he is nonetheless religious.

 Now let’s not get into a semantic tizzy here and get lost in the space between words and their meanings.
 Every human being lives within the belief system that he has adopted.
 That is his world view, and we are therefore all believers in that very real sense.
 We look at life through the glasses we chose to wear and we all wear them.

-The US Supreme Court has recognized this fact.
+The US Supreme Court has recognized that no religion can be given priority.
+The idea that we have a right of conscience proves that we must equally honor all persuasions.
 In Minersville School District v.
 Gobitis, Justice Frankfurter stated, “The right to freedom of religious belief, however dissident and however obnoxious to the cherished beliefs of others — even of a majority — is itself the denial of an absolute.”